algonquin-college-sat/cst8319-25w-320-team-7/README.md

 cd cst8319-25w-320-team-7/backend
 ```

-2. Create a `.env` file in the root directory and add the following variables:
+2. Create a `.env` file in the directory backend/src/main/resources and add the following variables:

 ```env
 # Application name